Last Updated: October 2019

 New-to-market exporters should develop product or service information in Spanish and check to see whether their competitors already have a presence in the market.
 U.S. equipment suppliers are generally encouraged to find a local representative/distributor, although this is not a legal requirement for doing business in Colombia.
 Local companies may operate as a manufacturer’s representative (sales agent), importer/distributor, or dealer, separately or all at the same time.
 U.S. Companies may find the use of a local sales representative useful given their knowledge of the local market and their understanding of local regulations and import procedures.

-Finally, U.S. companies are advised to be on the lookout for relevant trade events to promote their products or in order to test the market.
+Finally, U.S. companies are advised to be on the lookout for relevant trade events to promote their products or to test the market.
 Trade missions to Colombia have also proven to be an effective means for promoting new U.S. products.

 U.S. imports make up the largest share of the Colombian market, accounting for around one-third of all medical equipment imports.
-Currently the strongest competitors are China, Germany, Ireland and Switzerland, with China quickly increasing market share.
-Colombia has FTAs with leading medical device producers such as the European Union and Canada, and is in negotiations of an FTA with Israel and France.
+Currently the strongest competitors are China, Germany, Mexico, and Ireland, with China quickly increasing market share.
+Colombia has FTAs with leading medical device producers such as the European Union and Canada, and is negotiating an FTA with Japan, Australia, and New Zealand.

 Best prospects for U.S. medical equipment manufacturers include:

-In 2017 Colombia imported medical equipment and supplies valued at US$830 million.
-Of this total, US$263.5 million (31.8%) was from the United States.
+In 2018 Colombia imported medical equipment and supplies valued at US$1.145 billion.
+Of this total, US$281 million (30.1%) was from the United States.
 The medical device industry is concentrated around the capital of Bogota.
 Per capita spending on medical devices is average for the region.
 While there is some domestic capacity for manufacturing basic items, the medical device market is heavily reliant on imports, especially for more high-tech items.
-A few multinationals manufacture within the country.
-Colombia has a domestic production capacity for basic items such as surgical and dental instruments, orthopedic appliances, bandages, X-ray equipment, thermometers, syringes and catheters.
-But there is no high-tech MD production.
+A few multinational groups manufacture within the country.
+Colombia has a domestic production capacity for basic items such as surgical and dental instruments, orthopedic appliances, bandages, X-ray equipment, thermometers, syringes and catheters, but there is no high-tech medical device production.